freddyother/make-your-game/README.md

 - **Node.js** (LTS recommended)
 - **npm** (comes with Node)

-> 💡 En Kali u otras distros Linux, es recomendable instalar Node usando **nvm** en lugar de `apt`, para evitar conflictos con paquetes del sistema.
+> 💡 On Kali or other Linux distros, it is advisable to install Node using **nvm** instead of `apt`, to avoid conflicts with system packages.

 ---